-The Agreement provides for a number of grounds for Termination, some of which are optional and which reflect the potential for the parties entering the Agreement at an early stage in a Project.
+The Agreement provides for a number of grounds for Termination.
+As for the treatment of failure and losses, these grounds reflect the intent and capability of both parties entering the Agreement at this early stage in a Project.

 For the Buyer, the grounds for termination primarily relate to: